-The tour has several stops – including a taste of cactus fruit, a language lesson in Otomi (native language) taught by an elder, medicinal herbs (that are VERY strong), and finally a stop at the rug showroom.
+The tour has several stops and experiences – including a taste of cactus fruit, a language lesson in Otomi (native language) taught by an elder, taste of medicinal herbs (that are VERY strong), and finally a stop at the rug showroom with handwoven rugs made by the local women in the village.
 I can’t recommend this tour enough.
 I loved every second of it.

 - Evening: You’ll have a little break between the village tour and the evening activity (a high end food walking tour).
 My recommendation is to go back to the hotel and take a shower, and hang out at a nearby cafe (like Starbucks) before joining the evening tour with Taste of San Miguel.

 The tour is set up as a progressive dinner — hitting up six of the city’s top-rated, high-end restaurants and bars including Aperi, The Restaurant and Mezcaleria.
 The walking portion is very compact, but I didn’t feel overly full by the end which I appreciated!